Kamaleswaran-Lab/pedABX_MAAI/README.md

 python model_development/evaluate_model.py
 ```

-### Alternative: Use the Jupyter Notebooks
+### Using the Jupyter Notebooks

-For a more interactive, step-by-step guide through the entire process, open and run the notebooks in the `notebooks/` directory.
+For a more interactive, step-by-step guide through the entire process, open and run the notebooks in the notebooks/ directory.
 This is highly recommended for understanding the mechanics of the model.

-* `01_Data_Exploration.ipynb`: Understand the raw data.
+01_Data_Exploration.ipynb: Understand the raw data.

-* `02_Model_Development_Walkthrough.ipynb`: Interactively preprocess data, build, train, and evaluate the model.
+02_Model_Development_Walkthrough.ipynb: Interactively preprocess data, build, train, and evaluate the model.

+Note: The notebooks may require minor adjustments to align with the refactored script structure, such as importing from the centralized config.py file.